Brent Petway

-Brenton LaJames "Brent" Petway (born May 12, 1985) is an American esport player of Panathinaikos eSports and a retired professional basketball player.
+Brenton LaJames "Brent" Petway (born May 12, 1985) is an American basketball player for Rethymno Cretan Kings.
 Because of his leaping and dunking ability, he has been given the nickname "Air Georgia".
 This is similar to Vince Carter, who was nicknamed Air Canada, while playing for the Toronto Raptors.

 Petway won the inaugural NBA D-League Slam Dunk Contest, at D-League Dream Factory Friday Night, on February 15, during the 2008 NBA All-Star Game Weekend.
 Petway defeated his Idaho Stampede teammate, Mike Taylor, in the finals, with an alley-oop, through-the-legs dunk.
 In October 2010, he became a member of the world-famous Harlem Globetrotters, under the name Thunder Petway.

 High school career

 Petway attended and played high school basketball at Griffin High School for two years, where he won a state championship.
 He also played at Eagle's Landing High School for one year, and at Union Grove High School for one year.